ChalmersCTF/chalmersctf.github.io/README.md

 ## How to publish to Github

-When you are done editing, follow the these commands in order to push to github:
+All modifications should be done in the `dev` branch.
+When you are done editing, run the following command: `make github`.
+This updates the master branch with the new content found in the output folder.

+Don't forget to push the new changes to the dev branch as well!

 ```
-$ make html
-$ ghp-import -b master output
+$ git add .
+$ git commit -m "specify your changes here"
-$ git push origin master
+$ git push origin dev
 ```

-This updates the master branch with the new content found in the output folder.